 Reichheld explains that the power of NPS lies in its simplicity.
 “By substituting a single question for the complex black box of the typical customer satisfaction survey, companies can actually put consumer survey results to use and focus employees on the task of stimulating growth… The path to sustainable, profitable growth begins with creating more promoters and fewer detractors and making your net-promoter number transparent throughout your organization.
 This number is the one number you need to grow.
 It’s that simple and that profound.”

-To get your company’s NPS, you first need to ask your customers to respond to the question “How likely is it that you would recommend [YOUR COMPANY or PRODUCT] to a friend or colleague?” on a zero to ten scale.
+To arrive at your business’ NPS, you first need to ask your customers to respond to the question “How likely is it that you would recommend [YOUR BUSINESS or PRODUCT] to a friend or colleague?” on a zero to ten scale.
 Zero designates a not at all likely, five is neutral and ten means extremely likely.

 Here is a sample NPS question from Survey Monkey: